 how to pass values

-I use the identity function to show how input is passed from a test to a function in a module
+I use the identity function in this chapter to show how something is passed from a test to a function in a module

 preview